piyush-avantsoft/sample2/README.md

-Jacascript going to blobal feature for all kind of platforms.
+Jacascript going to global feature for all kind of platforms.